Food additives are ingredients that are added to foods to carry out particular functions.

 Due to reported concerns about sensitivity to aspartame (e.g. headaches, dizziness and stomach upsets) the Food Standards Agency commissioned research to investigate this further.
 People who self-reported sensitivity to aspartame were either given a cereal bar with or without aspartame; but were not told which bar they had consumed.
 The results showed that there was no difference in reported symptoms after eating the aspartame containing bar compared to the normal bar.

 This study only investigated possible short-term effects of aspartame consumption.
-For more information on the overall safety evaluation of aspartame, the European Food Safety Authority (EFSA) opinion can be found at: https://www.efsa.europa.eu/en/efsajournal/pub/3496.
-EFSA concluded that aspartame and its breakdown products are safe for the general population, at current levels of exposure.
+The European Food Safety Authority (EFSA) opinion concluded that aspartame and its breakdown products are safe for the general population, at current levels of exposure.

-Additional information on the safety of sweeteners can also be found at: https://www.nhs.uk/live-well/eat-well/are-sweeteners-safe/
+Additional information on the safety of sweeteners can also be found on the NHS website.

 Caffeine in ‘energy drinks’ and other foods